-For Academic Year 2021-2022, CBTS followed the Live Course Schedule as presented at last year's Annual Board Meeting, with two exceptions.
-Tom Nettles was not able to teach the Labor Day module, and Sam Waldron taught the entire course.
-For this reason, ST26 that was planned to be taught by Sam in the Spring 2022 was postponed to Fall 2022.
+For Academic Year 2021-2022, CBTS followed the Live Course Schedule as presented at last year's Annual Board Meeting.
+The only change is our 2023 Labor Day module, which will be ST43 Polemics.
 During the school year, CBTS hosted faculty forums as well.

-For 2022-2023 Live Course Schedule, see appropriate pages in the Board Meeting Manual.
+For 2023-2024 Live Course Schedule, see appropriate pages in the Board Meeting Manual.